First chapters of latest sourcebook are online

 The 5th edition of Covering Health Issues: A Sourcebook for Journalists will eventually have 12 chapters online that tackle employer-sponsored coverage, individual coverage, children’s coverage, Medicare, Medicaid, long-term care, disparities, public health and mental health, among other things.

-So far, three chapters are available: health reform, cost of health care and quality of care.
+So far, three chapters are available: Health Policy, cost of health care and quality of care.
 The organization hopes journalists will find useful the various ‘fast facts;’ background information; story ideas; expert contact info; Web site suggestions; opinion polls and tips for understanding congressional budgeting and the appropriations process.

 As with previous editions, the latest was funded with underwriting from the Robert Wood Johnson Foundation.